| .idea | ||

 "Static" there as in "those don't change during normal service operation".

-These files could be anything from actual .conf
+These files could be anything from actual .conf files to entire html-web-roots.

-Non-static, but persistent files are to be kept in a "service data directory", by default /var/local/kiwi
+Non-static, but persistent files are to be kept in a "service data directory", by default /var/local/kiwi.

-files, you can refer to that directory as ${KIWI_INSTANCE}.
+In your docker-compose.yml files, you can refer to that directory as ${KIWI_INSTANCE}.

-This also creates kiwi's internal hub network, which you can use as kiwi_hub in your docker-compose.yml
+This also creates kiwi's internal hub network, which you can use as kiwi_hub in your docker-compose.yml files.

 Projects